 In 2020, I joined the Rockefeller Foundation as their first Director of Dialogue Design and Community Engagement.

-Independently, I’m exploring the design of transformative social experiences by comparing sex parties, funerals, and wilderness trips.
-The research started through graduate work at the School of Visual Arts’ Design Research Program and is now supported through a research residency at NEW INC.
+Independently, I’m exploring the design of transformative social experiences.
+The research started by comparing sex parties, funerals, and wilderness trips through graduate work at the School of Visual Arts’ Design Research Program.

-Before founding Antidote and Sextantworks, I traveled compulsively doing documentary projects and collaborative media production in Guatemala, India, and Brazil, and pursued a Fulbright-funded project in Ethiopia.
+Before that, I traveled extensively doing documentary projects and collaborative media production in Guatemala, India, and Brazil, and was a Fulbright Fellow to Ethiopia.